 Photograph G Field 3 This is the start of a new pan within Field 3, looking south west.
 Views from the wider landscape are restricted by tree cover along the brook.
 Landscape quality is adversely affected by the transmission lines.
 There are no significant visual receptors within the landscape immediately to the south.
 There are no dwellings nearby and views from the footpath network are blocked by tree and hedge cover (see Views 11 to 16).
 The most significant receptors are residents in a few houses at Botolph Claydon where upper windows afford views of the Site, filtered by the tree cover along the brook.
 Figure 5.7.8 includes a photograph of the buildings taken with a telephoto to give an indication of the likely degree of inter-visibility between the proposed BESS and the village.
 There is also a fleeting view through a field gateway on Botyl Road, see View 22).
 It is proposed to augment the tree cover along the brook with fast growing species to screen the BESS from the village.
+Following consultation the BESS compound previously proposed within this field has now been omitted and it will remain in agricultural production.
 Photograph H Field 3 A continuation of Pan H, looking west, illustrating how views are confined to the slopes of the valley side where only footpath ECL 4/1 affords views (see Views 7 to 10).
-Farm track running alongside the hedge will be used as a second access for emergency services.
+The track running alongside the hedge will be made good and used as a second access for emergency services.